 On big deals, with big risks, the pain of four-way negotiations can be worth it.
 But if Sally and Mike could close smaller deals on their own, without all this pain, wouldn’t everyone be better off?

-Turning four-way deals into two-way deals is probably where document assembly adds the most value to contract-driven businesses.
+Turning four-way deals into two-way deals is where document automation adds the most value to contract-driven businesses.

 Using automated contract templates, legal can build a self-service solution for the business, which has the flexibility to handle a wide range of deals (much wider than with standard Word forms) in a controlled and compliant way.
 This lets people like Sam and Mike close more deals, more quickly, and with less strain on the relationship.
 It also saves people like Liz and Larry from boring, low value, grunt work, leaving more time for the big deals.